Magic: The Gathering Changed My Life

 I began teaching some of my friends at middle school how to play (incorrectly, of course).
 I cringe a bit today thinking about how we would sit on the gum-pocked concrete steps at school and play with Unlimited and Revised Edition cards with no sleeves.
 Some of those would be worth hundreds of dollars today, but now they’re just fond memories.
 Bullying kids would make a point to step on our cards and tease us about them, but we didn’t care.
 Eventually, the lunch supervisors would let us stay inside and use the cafeteria tables to play during recess just like the chess team.

-Playing this complicated game with crazy artwork, long instructional text boxes, and flavor text with inspiration from Tolkien and Lovecraft every day made me a faster reader.
+Playing this complicated game with captivating artwork, long instructional text boxes, and flavor text with inspiration from Tolkien and Lovecraft every day made me a faster reader.
 Trying to figure out how different interactions in the game fell into place made me think more logically and critically.
 Calculating if I would win various combat configurations in my head before assigning attackers or blockers made me quick at mental math.
 It shaped many of the skills I use every day today as a professional programmer.

 The Next Level